mandiant/capa/capa/ida/plugin/README.md

 capa explorer is an IDA Pro plugin written in Python that integrates the FLARE team's open-source framework, capa, with IDA. capa is a framework that uses a well-defined collection of rules to identify capabilities in a program.
 You can run capa against a PE file or shellcode and it tells you what it thinks the program can do.
 For example, it might suggest that the program is a backdoor, can install services, or relies on HTTP to communicate.
-You can use capa explorer to run capa directly on an IDA database without requiring access to the source binary.
-Once a database has been analyzed, capa explorer can be used to quickly identify and navigate to interesting areas of a program and dissect capa rule matches at the assembly level.
+You can use capa explorer to run capa directly on an IDA database without requiring access to or execution of the source binary.
+Once a database has been analyzed, capa explorer can be used to quickly identify and navigate to interesting areas of a program and manually build new capa rules out of the features extracted directly from your IDB.

 We love using capa explorer during malware analysis because it teaches us what parts of a program suggest a behavior.
 As we click on rows, capa explorer jumps directly to important addresses in the IDA Pro database and highlights key features in the Disassembly view so they stand out visually.
 To illustrate, we use capa explorer to